Skip to contents

 ident

 The column with the cell identities. i.e. clusters.
-Default: seurat_clusters For 'pies', this will be used as the pie_group_by.
-For 'heatmap' plot, this will be used as the rows of the heatmap.
+Default: NULL If NULL, the active identity of the Seurat object and the name "Identity" will be used.
+For 'pies', this will be used as the pie_group_by.
+For 'heatmap' plot, this will be used as the rows_by of the heatmap.

 group_by